 Does your sack feel like a sarcophagus?
 While we might have enjoyed sleeping in cupboards or underneath the bed as children, most grown-ups prefer to have some space to toss and turn throughout the night.
 If you are choosing a bivy because you want a shelter for less weight and space taken up in your pack, you should also expect less space for you inside, but not to the point of discomfort.
 We compared not only floor space, but headspace and width at the shoulder, all of which influence the comfort rating.Ultralight and minimalist models can often be less spacious to cut down on the amount of material used.
 Conversely, four-season models often have wire hoops or tent poles to help increase volume, leave room for the face and provide an

 When planning what sleeping system works best for you, it's important to take all components into account.
 Your shelter, sleeping bag, and sleeping pad all work together to keep you warm and comfortable.
 We recommend pairing a bivy sack with one of the sleeping bags from our Ultralight Sleeping Bag Review.
-Our favorites were the Katabatic Gear Palisade and ZPacks Classic for their comfort and light weight.
+Our favorites were the Katabatic Gear Palisade and ZPacks Classic for their comfort and lightweight.
 As far as sleeping pads, some of our favorites include the Therm-a-Rest NeoAir XTherm and the Therm-a-Rest NeoAir XLite.
 Through our testing, we have found these two to be amazingly comfortable and warm even with their low weight.
 For a more detailed look at all the sleeping pads, we reviewed, check out The Best Sleeping Pad Review.

 Climbers and ultralight backpackers alike may be interested in a bivy for numerous reasons.
-In addition to an emergency shelter, these products can be a lighter weight and smaller alternative to a tent.
+In addition to an emergency shelter, these products can be a lower weight and a smaller alternative to a tent.
 A bivy can allow you to sleep in a multitude of places where a tent would not be possible.
 A lot of factors need to be considered when selecting a bivy, ranging from weather resistance to pack size.
 For more information on whether a bivy is the right choice for you and what to consider when making your purchase, check out our Buying Advice article.

 When to Switch from a Tent to a Bivy?